-The vibration of the tool fixed to the end of the horn is ultrasonically vibrated by the amplitude amplifying rod (horn), forcing the abrasive suspension to continuously hit at high speed and polishing the surface to form the workpiece.
+The tool attached to the end of the horn is vibrated ultrasonically through the amplitude amplifying rod (horn), causing the abrasive suspension to strike the surface of the workpiece at high speeds and polish it to form the desired shape.

 Main features of ultrasonic machining

-Ultrasonic processing machines generally consist of three parts: power source (ie, an ultrasonic generator), vibration system (including ultrasonic transducer and horn), and the machine body.
+Ultrasonic processing machines consist of three parts: the power source (an ultrasonic generator), the vibration system (including the ultrasonic transducer and horn), and the machine body.
 The ultrasonic generator transforms alternating current into ultrasonic frequency power output with a power range of a few watts to a maximum of 10 kilowatts.

 Ultrasonic machining application method

-By means of the trajectory of the welding head and appropriate pressure, metal parts (such as nuts, screws, etc.) are squeezed into the plastic hole and fixed at a specific depth.
+By adjusting the trajectory of the welding head and applying the right pressure, metal parts (such as nuts, screws, etc.) can be inserted into a plastic hole and fixed at a specific depth.
 The resulting tension and torque are comparable to those produced by traditional molding methods and avoid the drawbacks of injection mold damage and slow injection.

 This method is similar to rivet welding.
 The concave welding head is pressed against the outer ring of the plastic product and vibrates at an ultra-high frequency, causing the plastic to melt and form a coating on the metal object being fixed.
 The result is a smooth and attractive appearance.
 This method is often used for fixing molds in electronic devices and horns, and for attaching lenses in cosmetics.